China premier issues warning on Covid-hit economy

 Beijing (AFP) – China's premier has sounded an unusually stark warning about the world's second-largest economy, saying it must return to normal as the country's zero-Covid strategy bites into growth.

-China is the last major economy welded to a policy of mass testing and rapid lockdowns to eliminate virus clusters, but the strict curbs have battered businesses.
+China is the last major economy welded to a policy of mass testing and hard lockdowns to eliminate virus clusters, but the strict curbs have battered businesses.

-Restrictions on dozens of cities in recent months -- including the manufacturing hubs of Shenzhen and Shanghai as well as the breadbasket of Jilin -- have tangled supply chains and dragged economic indicators to their lowest levels in around two years.
+Restrictions around the nation in recent months -- including on the manufacturing hubs of Shenzhen and Shanghai as well as the breadbasket province of Jilin -- have tangled supply chains and dragged economic indicators to their lowest levels in around two years.

 In some ways, the challenges now are "greater than when the pandemic hit hard in 2020", Premier Li Keqiang told a State Council meeting on Wednesday, according to a readout by the official Xinhua news agency.